lab1092/blender-manual_ja/manual/data_system/scene_creation.rst

 Removing a scene from the file
 ==============================

-You can delete the current scene by clicking the :guilabel:`X` next to the name.
+You can delete the current scene by clicking the *X* next to the name.